YottaDB/YDBDoc/MessageRecovery/errors.rst

 DSKSPACEFLOW
 ---------------------

-DSKSPACEFLOW, Disk space for file xxxx nearing maximum size.
+DSKSPACEFLOW, Disk Space for file xxxx nearing maximum size.
 YYYY blocks available.

 Run Time Warning: This indicates that the disk space for the specified file system on which the database/journal files are located is almost full.